This announcement was updated on October 6, 2023, to reflect the addition of two new fellowship offerings focused on contemporary Taiwan.

 APARC offers two postdoctoral fellowship positions to junior scholars for research and writing on contemporary Asia.
 The primary research areas focus on political, economic, or social change in the Asia-Pacific region (including Northeast, Southeast, and South Asia), or international relations and international political economy in the region.
 Appointments are for one year beginning in fall quarter 2024.
 The application deadline is December 1, 2023.

 Next Asia Postdoctoral and Visiting Fellowships

-SNAPL is offering two inaugural postdoctoral fellowships (two years in length) to begin fall quarter 2023.
-One fellowship will focus on “Talent Flows and Development,” and the other will focus on “Nationalism and Racism” in Asia.
-The deadline to apply for fall quarter admission is December 1, 2022.
-SNAPL is also offering two visiting fellow positions to researchers and professionals from Asia with a PhD or a substantial record of achievement related to the Lab's two research themes.
-These visiting scholar appointments are for one year, and the deadline to apply for fall quarter 2023 admission is March 1, 2023.
+SNAPL is also offering three visiting fellow positions to researchers and professionals from Asia with a PhD or a substantial record of achievement related to the Lab's four research themes.
+One of these three positions will be specifically dedicated to research on the Philippines.
+Visiting scholar appointments are for one year, and the deadline to apply for fall quarter 2024 admission is March 1, 2024.

 Lee Kong Chian NUS-Stanford Fellowship on Southeast Asia

-The Lee Kong Chian National University of Singapore-Stanford (LKC NUS-Stanford) Fellowship on Southeast Asia provides an expert on Southeast Asia the opportunity to conduct research on or related to contemporary Southeast Asia.
-Fellows spend three to four months at Stanford and two to four months at NUS.
+The Lee Kong Chian National University of Singapore-Stanford (LKC NUS-Stanford) Fellowship on Southeast Asia provides experts on Southeast Asia the opportunity to conduct research on or related to contemporary Southeast Asia.
+Fellows spend three to four months at both institutions.
 At Stanford, APARC's Southeast Asia Program hosts the fellowship.
-Appointments will begin and end within the period from September 1, 2023 to May 31, 2024.
-The application deadline is January 27, 2023.
+Appointments will begin and end within the period from September 1, 2024 to May 31, 2025.
+The application deadline is January 26, 2024.